 Petechiae may look like a rash and usually appear in clusters.
 Here they appear on a leg (A) and on an abdomen (B). ...

 Myelodysplastic syndromes occur when something happens to disrupt the orderly and controlled production of blood cells.
-People with myelodysplastic syndromes have blood cells that are immature and defective, and instead of developing normally, they die in the bone marrow or just after entering your bloodstream.
+People with myelodysplastic syndromes have blood cells that are immature and defective, and instead of developing normally, they die in the bone marrow or just after entering the bloodstream.
 Over time, the number of immature, defective cells begins to surpass that of healthy blood cells, leading to problems such as anemia, infections and excess bleeding.

 Doctors divide myelodysplastic syndromes into two categories based on their cause: